ConorReynolds/ConorReynolds.github.io/content/posts/hyperlinks.md

 # What's with the Hyperlinks?

 Readability above all---following Matthew Butterick's example in his {{< extlink "*Practical Typography*" "https://practicaltypography.com/how-to-use.html" >}} web book.
 One should be able to read the text from start to finish with minimal distractions.
-Do you know what I find distracting? <span style="color: blue; text-decoration: underline">Horrible blue underlined text</span>.
+Do you know what I find distracting? <span style="color: var(--horrible-blue); text-decoration: underline">Horrible blue underlined text</span>.
 This is design 101: if you want people to notice something, just make it look disgusting.

 Styling links in this way is common.
 That might be all right if your webpage is a glorified link dump (nothing wrong with that).
 But this webpage is not a link dump---at least, not *just* a link dump.
 A different approach is necessary: